IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 IBM Storage Enabler for Containers is a dynamic provisioner for persistent volumes, it allows IBM storage systems volumes to be used for stateful applications running in Kubernetes clusters.

 ## Limitations
+* Only one type of IBM storage backend (block or file) can be configured on the same Kubernetes or ICP cluster.
 * Only one instance of IBM Storage Enabler for Containers can be deployed in a Kubernetes cluster.
 * None of the deployments under this chart  support scaling.
 Thus, their replica must be 1.

 ## Documentation
 Full documentation set for IBM Storage Enabler for Containers is available on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT.